willyweather/slate/source/index.html.md

 `GET /api/v2/regions.json`

 ### Response
 Response is an array of Regions.
-See <a href="/#get-region">Get Region</a> for a description of a Region response.
+See <a href="#get-region">Get Region</a> for a description of a Region response.

 ## Get Regions by State